New self-serve pricingLearn more

 One-time passcodes

-Two screen shots – one of a one-time passcode over iMessage, and the other of a time-based one-time passcode being displayed in an authenticator app.
-All over a light green background
+Two screen shots – one of an SMS OTP on an iPhone and the other of a TOTP code on an authenticator app.
+The two float on a mint green background

 One-time passcodes (OTPs) are randomly generated security codes that are sent to a user's phone number or email address and accessed through an inbox or messaging app.
 As the name suggests, a one-time passcode can only be used once — or, for a single verification event.
 After a code is entered, it is invalidated and cannot be used again.
 Like magic links, OTPs are considered something-you-have type of authentication factor, as users must show they can access a given phone number or email.